Equations for fields with additional fundamental physical constants: Equations for LM-generalized spinor fields

-The coefficients in Eq.(5) obtained in Ref. \cite{b13} are specified with the coefficients in Eqs.(\ref{nde}) and (\ref{ide}), which contain the discrete parameters $\zeta_1$ and $\zeta_2$.
-The explicit form of these coefficients will allow some time to study in detail solutions of Eqs. (\ref{nde}) and (\ref{ide}).
+where $\sigma_0$ is the unity $2\times 2$ matrix, $\sigma_3$ is the Pauli matrix.
+The coefficients in Eq.(5) obtained in Ref. \cite{b13} are specified with the explicit forms of the coefficients in Eqs.(\ref{nde}) and (\ref{ide}), which contain the discrete parameters $\zeta_1$ and $\zeta_2$.
+This permits to study in detail solutions of Eqs. (\ref{nde}) and (\ref{ide}).